 Allow me a bit of a rant about these shoes: this is my fourth pair, and sometime in the last 18-24 months they changed the shape of the shoe, but not the model name or number.
 I was aware of some differences from the get-go, but 200km of test walking (in one- to five-hour day walks) didn’t cause any problems.
 Over the longer walk, they were an unmitigated disaster, and I ended up with severely deep blisters that really hampered my walk and lead to unpleasant complications and very sore, infected feet well afterwards.
 Needless to say, I won’t be buying a fifth pair — although they might suit you.

-Clothes for the evening
+Nice Clothes for the evening while hiking in the Cotswolds

 On a hike like this, you’re going to be in ‘civilised’ company most evenings, so you can’t hang out in your camping clothes like you do on a forest hike.
 Evening clothing needed to be stylish enough, hard-wearing and light.